Table of Contents

 Brian’s volunteer work is extensive, serving on the Board of Directors for the State of Texas’ official state conference, The HRSouthwest Conference, for five years, and as a volunteer for the conference for seven years.
 Before moving to Austin, he served as the Chapter President for Texas Bay Area SHRM for four years.
-Brian was recently elected to the Board of Directors for the Austin Human Resource Management Association as President-Elect for 2020.
+Brian served as Chapter President for Austin SHRM in 2021, and is currently serving as a District Director for Texas SHRM (Texas State HR Council).

 Richard has been practicing law as a public interest attorney since 1983.
 He has extensive experience representing persons with disabilities throughout Texas.
 He received a BA Degree with Honors from the University of New Mexico in 1973, an MSSW from UT in 1979, and a JD from the UT School of Law in 1983.

 After graduating from law school, Richard began practicing family law, specializing in defending suits for termination of parental rights as a staff attorney at the Legal Aid Society of Central Texas from 1983 to 1989.
 Richard has worked for DRTx for almost 30 years.
 He has represented persons with disabilities in a wide range of individual and systemic cases.
 He has worked on numerous legislative and public policy issues dealing with education, mental health, foster care, guardianship and juvenile justice.